microsoft/dstoolkit-mlops-base/docs/how-to/InfrastructureDesign.md

 This page explains how to setup an Azure architecture for your machine learning projects.
 The __templates__ folder contains Azure Resource Manager (ARM) templates to deploy your architecture in Azure Devops (ADO) and fine-tuned it to your team's requirement.

-**[ARM-Templates](../../azure-pipelines/templates/)** contains json files to deploy specific Azure Resources (Azure ML, App Insights, etc)
+**[ARM-Templates](../../infra/arm-templates/)** contains json files to deploy specific Azure resources (Azure ML, App Insights, etc)

-**[Pipeline full infrastructure](/../../azure-pipelines/PIPELINE-0-setup.yml)**: deploys the entire infrastructure.
-Here, you can decide how many environments (DEV,TEST,QAT,PRD) you want to have.
-By default, the files provide DEV and PRD, and TEST is commented out.
+**[Pipeline full infrastructure](/../../infra/PIPELINE-0-setup.yml)**: deploys the entire infrastructure.
+Here, you can decide how many environments (DEV, TEST, QAT, PRD) you want to have.
+By default, the files provide DEV and PRD.

 **Infra Variables configuration**: